what3words/w3w-swift-samples/README.md

 #### OcrComponent

 This demonstrates our `W3WOcrViewController` which uses the camera to scan for three-word addresses.
-It uses our OCR systems which conform to our `W3WOcrProtocol`.
-We include a class called `W3WOcrNative` which does and uses Apple's Vision Framework to employ hardware-accelerated optical character recognition.
+Included is a class called `W3WOcrNative` which uses Apple's Vision Framework to employ hardware-accelerated optical character recognition.

 ## Voice

 ### VoiceAPI

 This example shows how to use our Voice API to recognise a spoken three word address.

+## Regex

+### ThreeWordAddressRegex

+This example shows how to call our convenience functions that use regex to find three word addresses in text.
+The functions demonstrated are: `isPossible3wa(text: String)`, `findPossible3wa(text: String)`, `isValid3wa(words: String)`.